lovial/lovial.github.io/index.md

 ---

-*"Attempted murder!"
+*"Attempted murder!
 Now, honestly, what is that?
 Do they give a Nobel Prize for attempted chemistry?
 Do they?"*

 – Sideshow Bob (The Simpsons, S06e05)